programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 ## Introduction

 Advances in computing continue to increase our ability to display 3D models on websites, create virtual museums, and make heritage information more accessible.
 The use of interactive 3D models on websites enables examples of archaeological and historical material culture to be presented more effectively.
-3D models are generally more engaging than 2D images, largely because the extra dimension encourages user interaction.
-The act of moving around a model and choosing which areas to examine and learn more about creates a more personalised experience and contributes to the user forming a relationship with the model.
+3D models are generally more engaging than 2D images, largely because the extra dimension encourages user interaction.The act of moving around a model and choosing which areas to examine and learn more about creates a more personalised experience, contributing to the user forming a relationship with the model.
 This relationship can be further strengthened if the model can be manipulated or incorporated into a game, especially a puzzle.
-Puzzles increase the amount of time users spend with a model and can encourage them to notice details they may otherwise overlook.
-The sense of achievement that comes from solving a puzzle can also strengthen a positive relationship with a model and its subject.
+Puzzles increase the amount of time users spend with a model and can encourage them to notice details they might otherwise overlook.
+The sense of achievement that comes from solving a puzzle can also help strengthen a positive relationship with a model and its subject.

 This lesson is the first in a two-part series that introduces [three.js](https://threejs.org) (a JavaScript library) as a tool for creating engaging digital research outputs using 3D models.
 Together, the lessons show how to use three.js to create a website and (optionally) a game, ‘The Jars of Papua’, featuring interactive 3D models that illustrate the diversity of pottery technologies across communities in the Papua New Guinea region.
 In this lesson, Part 1, you will learn about the basic components of 3D models and how to use three.js to create a website featuring a 3D model of multiple ceramic vessels (such as pots or jars) displayed on a map of Papua New Guinea.
 Part 2 of the lesson series builds on this foundation.
 In that lesson, you will create a more complex interactive website in which selecting a vessel reveals information about the local community and their ceramics.
-Part 2 also shows how to create a matching puzzle where users match ceramics to the community that created them (if the vessel is dragged to the corresponding community, the background colour of the scene changes).
+Part 2 also shows how to create a matching puzzle in which users match ceramics to the community that created them (if a vessel is dragged to the corresponding community, the background colour of the scene changes).

 ### Why Use 3D Models for Cultural Heritage

 Web models and digital games can help the dissemination of archaeological information.
 Rather than solely writing texts about artefacts, providing communities with opportunities for more direct engagement with the archaeological past can be considered a goal of archaeologists (Holtorf, 2005).
 Virtual (or printed) cultural heritage models have the advantage that they can be inspected without the risk of damaging an archaeological artefact.
 They can also be inspected at different scales: houses, sites, or villages can be scaled down to reveal how different areas relate to one another, while small artefacts, such as coins, can be magnified so that small details can be more easily seen.
 In these two lessons, vessels are scaled down so that many can be compared and placed on a geographic map.
 This kind of visual and geographical placement can help communicate the links between artefacts and their creators more vividly than a simple label.
 Finally, the use of models can also ideally help reduce the removal, and facilitate the return, of original artefacts to the communities that created them and their descendants.

 3D modelling is not only an engaging way of disseminating information; it can also be a valuable tool for revealing relationships and supporting new insights.
-For example, comparing aspects of material culture, such as pottery, across communities can help explore shared community histories.
-For pottery, these comparisons may be based on both appearance (form and decoration) and methods of production.
-However, the ways in which these styles and techniques spread may vary.
-Similarities do not necessarily reflect population movement alone (Dolbunova et al. 2023), especially in the case of material culture, as the spread of ideas and techniques can occur through one culture learning from another as well as through innovations within a community (O'Brien et al. 2008).
+For example, comparing aspects of material culture, such as pottery, across communities can help explore shared histories.
+For pottery, these comparisons may be based on appearance (form and decoration) and methods of production.
+However, the ways in which these forms and techniques spread may vary.
+Similarities do not necessarily reflect population movement alone (Dolbunova et al., 2023), especially in the case of material culture, as ideas and techniques can spread through one culture learning from another as well as through innovations within a community (O'Brien et al., 2008).
 Comparing different pottery styles can therefore help investigate shared heritages, community contacts, and local innovations.
-Visualising pottery forms and their geographic distribution through 3D modelling helps illustrate these relationships, especially when annotated with additional information such as the language family of the community (May and Tuckson 2000; Pétrequin and Pétrequin 2006).
+Visualising pottery forms and their geographic distribution through 3D modelling helps illustrate these relationships, especially when annotated with additional information such as the language family of the community (May and Tuckson, 2000; Pétrequin and Pétrequin, 2006).

 ### Lesson Goals

 This two-part lesson series provides a brief introduction to creating websites with 3D models using three.js.

 Part 1 starts by introducing fundamental concepts and components of 3D models along with some of the ethical considerations involved in generating and using 3D models when working with cultural heritage.
 You will then explore those concepts and components in practice, using an example 3D model of ceramics from Papua New Guinea (provided by the authors) and the three.js web editor.
 The three.js editor is a browser-based tool that allows you to view and interact with 3D models without writing any code.
 Finally, you will use the three.js JavaScript library to create a webpage featuring the example 3D model of Papua New Guinea pottery displayed on a map.
 You will be provided with pre-written code snippets that you will copy-paste, add to, and modify step by step.
-In doing so, you will learn how to set up a scene (the 3D space that contains the model), define a camera (the viewpoint from which users view the model), add lighting (to make the model objects visible and more realistic), and add navigation controls (such as mouse controls) to allow users to move around the scene.
+In doing so, you will learn how to set up a scene (the 3D space that contains the model), define a camera (the viewpoint from which users view the model), add lighting (to make the model objects visible and more realistic), and add navigation (such as mouse controls) to allow users to move around the scene.

 In Part 2, you will build on this foundation to create a more interactive website for ‘The Jars of Papua’ using three.js.
 You will learn how to work with multiple models, allow users to select and interact with them, and display additional information in response to user actions.
-You will also explore how to turn the scene into an interactive game, where models are initially positioned randomly, and can be moved and matched to their corresponding communities.
+You will also explore how to turn the scene into an interactive game, where models are initially positioned randomly and can be moved and matched to their corresponding communities.
 You will do this by setting up a test in the code to run each time a model is moved, checking whether it has been placed in the correct position.
 Successful matches trigger a background colour change.

 ### Software Requirements and Installation